 We use a Bayesian algorithm to fit the 5 parameters ($\alpha,\beta,\gamma,a,b$) using a Student-$t$ likelihood~\footnote{ A Student-$t$ likelihood is preferred over a Gaussian likelihood because it is naturally robust against potential outliers from its larger tail.} with the NoU-Turn Sampler (NUTS) from the \textsc{PyMC3} python package \citep{pymc3}.
 In Fig.~\ref{fig:Jtot}, we show the resulting fit to the $j-M-(V/\sigma_{\rm t})$ relation using Eq.~\ref{eq:Jtot:fit} whose fitted parameters are listed in Table~\ref{tab:Jtot:fit}.
-From this fit, one sees that the $\js-M_\star$ relation is a non-linear function of $M_\star$, as the $\js-M_\star$ relation flattens towards low masses given that the quadratic factor $\alpha$ is significantly non-zero ($\alpha=0.04\pm0.01$).
-Specifically, the slope of the sAM relation $s\equiv{\rm d}\log \js/{\rm d}\log M_\star$ goes from $\approx s\simeq0.5$ at $\log M_\star=10.5$, consistent with numerous results at $z=0$ \citep[e.g.][]{ObreschkowD_14a,CorteseL_16a,PostiL_18b} or high-redshifts \citep[e.g.][]{SwinbankM_17a,MarascoA_19a}, to $s\simeq0.25$ in the low mass regime at $\log M_\star=8$.
-In the remainder of this paper, we will use $f(\log M)$ as short hand for this non-linear mass dependence in Eq.~\ref{eq:Jtot:fit} for the remainder of this work.
+From this fit, one sees that the $\js-M_\star$ relation is a nonlinear function of $M_\star$, as the $\js-M_\star$ relation flattens toward low masses given that the quadratic factor $\alpha$ is significantly non zero ($\alpha=0.04\pm0.01$).
+Specifically, the slope of the sAM relation $s\equiv{\rm d}\log \js/{\rm d}\log M_\star$ goes from $ s\approx0.5$ at $\log M_\star/$M$_\odot=10.5$, consistent with numerous results at $z=0$ \citep[e.g.,][]{ObreschkowD_14a,CorteseL_16a,PostiL_18b,FallM_18a} or high-redshifts \citep[e.g.,][]{SwinbankM_17a,MarascoA_19a}, to $s\approx0.25$ in the low mass regime at $\log M_\star=8$.
+In the remainder of this paper, we use $f(\log M)$ as short hand for this nonlinear mass dependence in Eq.~\ref{eq:Jtot:fit} for the remainder of this work.

-This non-linear $j-M$ relation is expected from Eq.~\ref{eq:js:formula} where the stellar mass fraction $f_m$ plays a significant role in this mass regime.
+This nonlinear $j-M$ relation is expected from Eq.~\ref{eq:js:formula} where the stellar mass fraction $f_m$ plays a significant role in this mass regime.
 Together, this result indicates the angular momentum retention fraction $f_j$ at $z\sim1$ is not far from being constant with mass \citep[see][for discussions on this at $z=0$]{PostiL_18a,PostiL_19a}.